Healthy holiday tips are much the same as tips for healthy any other day.

 So do I, your regular counselor in Rockford, Illinois who has used Heartmath personally and professionally since 2001.

 Heartmath is an easy process to learn, and permanent, and I can use it in the middle of any holiday stressful situation, to helpf me find just the right words to gracefully refuse some of the fruit cake being passed around by your aunt.
+If interested, there is a link to the Heartmath suite of tools in the right column.

 The brain fitness folks say that for neurogenesis and neuroplasticity to be optimized, we need to challenge our brains daily with novel learning experiences, which are usually characterized as the kind of learning we experience when we learn a new language or a new instrument.